An Evening With

 *plus applicable service fees

-In response to health and safety concerns, our show with They Might Be Giants at the Fox Theater on June 5, 2021 has been rescheduled to April 30, 2022.
+Our show with They Might Be Giants at Fox Theater on April 30, 2022 has been rescheduled to April 16, 2023.
 Please note that this show was originally scheduled for October 9, 2020.

 We thank you for understanding and look forward to seeing you at the show!